MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/security-config-aws.md

 ---
-title: Get security configuration recommendations for AWS
+title: Security configuration for Amazon Web Services
 description: This article provides information about how to get security configuration recommendations in Defender for Cloud Apps by integrating with Amazon Web Services. ms.date: 12/21/2022 ms.topic: how-to
 ---
-# Security configuration for AWS
+# Security configuration for Amazon Web Services

 [!INCLUDE [Banner for top of topics](includes/banner.md)]